bskinn/pent/doc/source/tutorial/basics/tokens.rst

 It behaves essentially the same as "|cour|\ .*\ |/cour|" in regex.

-Currently, the 'any' token only accepts the :ref:`'capture' flag <tutorial-defs-tokens-captureflag>` (becoming "|cour|\ ~!\ |/cour|").
-Addition of support for the :ref:`'space-after' flags <tutorial-defs-tokens-spaceflags>` is planned (:issue:`78`).
+Currently, the 'any' token only accepts the :ref:`'capture' flag <tutorial-basics-tokens-captureflag>` (becoming "|cour|\ ~!\ |/cour|").
+Addition of support for the :ref:`'space-after' flags <tutorial-basics-tokens-spaceflags>` is planned (:issue:`78`).

 Note that any content matched by a capturing 'any' token will be split at whitespace in |Parser| output.

-.. _tutorial-defs-tokens-misctoken:
+.. _tutorial-basics-tokens-misctoken:

 The 'Misc' Token: |cour|\ &\ |/cour|
 ------------------------------------

 The 'misc' token matches any sequence of non-whitespace characters.
-Its uses are similar to the :ref:`'any' token <tutorial-defs-tokens-anytoken>`, except that its match is confined to a single whitespace-delimited piece of content.
+Its uses are similar to the :ref:`'any' token <tutorial-basics-tokens-anytoken>`, except that its match is confined to a single whitespace-delimited piece of content.
-It is mainly intended for use on non-numerical data whose content is not constant, and thus the :ref:`'literal' token <tutorial-defs-tokens-literaltoken>` cannot be used.
+It is mainly intended for use on non-numerical data whose content is not constant, and thus the :ref:`'literal' token <tutorial-basics-tokens-literaltoken>` cannot be used.

 The 'misc' token has one required argument, indicating whether it should match exactly one piece of content